perladvent/perldotcom/content/article/perl-one-liners.md

 $ perl -i'backups/*' -pe 's/SEARCH/REPLACE/g' *.txt
 ```

-See [Perl Command-Line Options](https://www.perl.com/pub/2004/08/09/commandline.html/) article by Dave Cross for an introduction to Perl cli options.
+See Dave Cross's [Perl Command-Line Options](https://www.perl.com/pub/2004/08/09/commandline.html/) for an introduction to Perl runtime switches.

 ## Powerful regexp features

-Perl regexp is much more powerful compared to Basic/Extended regular expressions that are used by utilities like `grep/sed/awk`.
-There's just too many differences to list here.
-The common features I often use are non-greedy and possessive quantifiers, lookarounds, `e` flag, subexpression call, `(*SKIP)(*FAIL)`, etc. Here's some examples from stackoverflow threads that I have answered over the years.
+Perl regexps are much more powerful than either basic or xxtended regular expressions used by utilities like `grep`, `sed`, `awk`.
+The common features I often use are non-greedy and possessive quantifiers, lookarounds, the `e` flag, subexpression calls, and `(*SKIP)(*FAIL)`.
+Here's some examples from stackoverflow threads that I have answered over the years.

 * [convert avr-asm to arm-gnu comments](https://stackoverflow.com/questions/64368280/sed-script-to-convert-avr-asm-to-arm-gnu-comments)